dagnall53/RocClientThrottle/README.md

 From Speed, press "right" to access a screen where the functions can be set/checked .
 This screen also allows the lights to be turned on and off in position F0.
 From V006 the throttle picks up the function names defined in the Rocrail Loco table.
 From the Fn selection screen, press "right" again to scroll to the loco selection screen.

-Pressing "Left" at any time will reboot the code.
+Pressing "Left" at any time on the esp8266 oled board will reboot the code.
 Do not blame me, the switch is hardwired to reset!.

-I have added some untested "ButtonLeft" code intended to be used with D8 but this is currently {v006} commented out {RocClientThrottle.ino line 393} and UNTESTED {IE  my board crashed when I tested it !!} .
+I have added some untested "ButtonLeft" code intended to be used with D8 but this is currently {V8} UNTESTED

 ## Getting the Loco List